 Another trend is having separate outdoor entertaining areas.
 That is, rather than simply sticking with dining and relaxing spaces that adjoin the house, via sliding or other doors, more people are now pushing their alfresco dining setups out into their gardens.

 This trend could be for you if you have a large year or live in the country.
 The creation of an entertaining zone immersed within the surrounding landscape can lead to more of a peaceful “escape.”
 Truly take in the beauty of your gardens and have more chances to spot the various animals that live nearby.

-With so many homeowners stressed and overwhelmed, there is a growing demand for landscaping of secluded, calming areas perfect for a quiet time.
-People aren’t just being mindful indoors now, but also outdoors, where they can breathe in fresh air and feel more grounded.
+With so many homeowners stressed and overwhelmed, one of the hot landscaping trends is calming areas perfect for a quiet time.
+People aren’t just being mindful indoors now, but also outdoors, where they can breathe in the fresh air and feel more “grounded.”

 Make sure to use native plants, which are more likely to prosper.
 Consider the use of gardening products that are sustainable.

-People are also more interested in ways they can reduce the use of chemicals in their yard, especially with regards to pesticides and fertilizers.
-In addition, there has been a big rise in the number of people who grow food at home.
+People are also more interested in ways they can reduce the use of chemicals in their yards.
+This is especially when it comes to pesticides and fertilizers.
+Also, there has been a big rise in the number of people who grow food at home.
 This helps them avoid buying produce that has been chemically sprayed.
 More and more local gardens are popping up all over the country.